-Sometimes, the political situation here on Earth can seem pretty bleak.
-But look on the bright side: Unlike the humans in these nine harrowing tales of alien invasion, at least we don't have extraterrestrial politics to contend with, too!
-Yet...
+Sometimes, the situation here on Earth can seem pretty bleak.
+But look on the bright side: Unlike the humans in these 12 harrowing alien invasion books, at least we don't have extraterrestrial politics to contend with!
+(Yet...).
+From a book about a spaceship landing in a Midwest field to an alien race that wants to breed with humans, these stories are anything but ordinary.

-Settle in for these nine thought-compelling, terrifying tales of otherworldly visitors, and cross your fingers that when and if first contact happens, we'll be ready to welcome our alien overlords.
+Settle in for these 12 thought-compelling, terrifying tales of otherworldly visitors, and cross your fingers that when and if first contact happens, we'll be ready to welcome our alien overlords.

 Earth is in the midst of World War II, but the Quozl don't know that.
 An alien race comparable to Earth's rabbits, the Quozl need a new home after overpopulating their own planet.
 But they weren’t prepared for the bad behavior of the violent bipeds already living on the third planet from the Sun.
 Although the Quozl are able to live undetected at first while the humans are distracted by their war, with the alien population growing, it won't be long before the rapidly reproducing rabbits are discovered...